Best Ayurvedic Teas for Wellness

 What Are Ayurvedic Teas?
 A Glimpse Into Ancient Healing

-The Role of Herbs in Ayurvedic Teas
+The Role of Herbs in Ayurvedic Tea

 Each herb has unique qualities, or guna.
 For example:

-• Ginger: Warms and aids digestion. 🔥
+• Ginger: Warms and may aid digestion. 🔥

-• Turmeric: Reduces inflammation. 🧡
+• Turmeric: May help manage inflammation. 🧡

-• Coriander: Cools and supports digestion. 🌬️
+• Coriander: Cools and may support digestion. 🌬️

-Best Ayurvedic Teas for Your Wellness Goals
+Top Ayurvedic Teas for Your Wellness Goals

-Ayurvedic Teas for Digestive Health
+Healing Herbal Teas for Digestive Health

 Ginger Tea (Adrak Chai) 🌶️